 The process and methodology allows emotion and skepticism to be brought into what might normally be a purely rational process, and it opens up the opportunity for creativity within decision making.

-Decisions made using the Six Thinking Hats technique can be sounder and more resilient than would otherwise be the case.
-It can also help you to avoid possible pitfalls before you have committed to a decision.
+Decisions made using the Six Thinking Hats technique can be more resilient and based on a holistic perspective, allowing you to avoid pitfalls and gaps before you have committed to a decision.

-Who should use the Six Thinking Hats method?
+When Should I use the Six Thinking Hats Technique?

 Use the Six Thinking Hats model to help with: